Engineered Wood Flooring - Browse All

 Engineered wood flooring is a type of hardwood flooring, composed of multiple layers of timber stuck together, and finished with a layer of real wood lamella.
 Engineered wood flooring is a great alternative to solid wood flooring - it looks similar, but the construction of the plank allows greater stability.
 It withstands higher levels of moisture and fluctuations in temperature, making it an ideal flooring for underfloor heating.

 Which engineered wood should I choose?
 Like solid wood flooring, there are many engineered wood styles, species and colours to choose from.
 Your decision ultimately comes down to personal preference.
-We stock engineered oak, walnut, larch and acacia flooring, which also come in a number of plank finishes - such as distressed or brushed and oiled engineered wood flooring.
+We stock engineered oak, walnut, larch and acacia flooring, which also come in a number of plank finishes - such as distressed engineered wood or brushed and oiled engineered wood flooring.
 You'll also find parquet flooring styles.

 Why Engineered Wood Flooring?
 Engineered wood flooring is even stronger than solid wood flooring, due to the way it is constructed.
 It is also quicker and easier to install in comparison to solid wood, using either a click system (best for self-installation) or tongue and groove system.
 Finally, engineered wood flooring looks almost identical to solid wood, so it gives the impression of a fully natural product.